ZachBeta/neural_rps/README.md

 This project explores different implementations of neural networks for playing Rock Paper Scissors:

-1. **C++ Implementation** - The original implementation with basic neural network functionality
+1. **Legacy C++ Implementation** - The original, fully-functional implementation with complete neural network
+2. **C++ Implementation** - A simplified demonstration implementation
-2. **Golang Implementation** - An improved implementation with better readability, performance, and development setup
+3. **Golang Implementation** - An improved implementation with better readability, performance, and development setup
-3. **AlphaGo-Style Demo** - A demonstration of AlphaGo-like techniques applied to Tic-Tac-Toe
+4. **AlphaGo-Style Demo** - A demonstration of AlphaGo-like techniques applied to Tic-Tac-Toe

 ## Features